Calamondin Limes

 Applications

-Sakura Momo strawberries are primarily eaten fresh, out-of-hand to highlight the sweet, peach flavors.
-When purchased, the berries are often presented in stylish, hard boxes to ensure they are protected, and the variety is commonly consumed as a snack or dessert.
-Sakura Momo strawberries are also frequently served at high-end dinner parties and restaurants with champagne and chocolate platters.
+Sakura Momo strawberries have a sweet, sugary flavor suited for fresh preparations.
+The variety is primarily eaten fresh, out-of-hand to savor the texture and taste of the rare fruits.
+When purchased, the strawberries are often presented in stylish, ornate boxes to ensure they are protected, and the variety is commonly consumed as a snack or dessert.
+Sakura Momo strawberries are also frequently served at high-end dinner parties with champagne and chocolate platters or used as edible decorations on desserts.
 Beyond fresh eating, some chefs incorporate the exclusive berries in the center of mochi, known as daifuku, and are coated in a layer of sweet bean paste for added flavor.
-The fruits are also used to flavor ice cream, or they are layered into rolled cakes.
+The fruits are also used to flavor ice cream, placed in whipped cream between cake slices and served as a sandwich, or layered into rolled cakes.
 Sakura Momo strawberries pair well with condensed milk, oranges, blueberries, cream, vanilla, yogurt, and custard.
-The fresh fruits will keep up to three days when stored in the refrigerator.
+Whole, unwashed Sakura Momo strawberries will keep up to three days when stored in the refrigerator.
+It is recommended to consume the fruits immediately for the best quality and flavor.

 Ethnic/Cultural Info